Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-Most of the observed galaxies carry $\mu$Gauss magnetic fields, which are dynamically important \cite{kron}.
-In spiral galaxies the magnetic field follows the spiral arm structure, which indicates that it is being rearranged by a dynamo mechanism similar to the one that operates in the Sun \cite{beck}.
-Such a galactic dynamo can amplify a weak seed field up to $\mu$Gauss strength when dynamical backreaction kicks in.
-The origin of this seed field, however, remains elusive.
-It has been theorised that the seed magnetic field may be of cosmological origin \cite{pmfrev}.
-Since it breaks isotropy, a coherent magnetic field can be generated only out of thermal equilibrium \cite{sacha}.
-Generation during phase transitions is a possibility \cite{PT}.
-However, in this case the correlation length of the magnetic field is no larger than the horizon at the time of formation (unless one employs inverse cascade mechanisms \cite{inv}).
-This gives rise to highly incoherent fields which may destabilise the dynamo action \cite{ander}.
-The required coherence is attained if the magnetic field is produced during inflation through particle production.
+Most of the observed galaxies carry $\mu$G magnetic fields, which are dynamically important \cite{kron}.
+In spirals the magnetic field follows the spiral arm structure, which indicates that it is being rearranged by a dynamo mechanism \cite{beck}.
+Such a galactic dynamo can amplify a weak seed field up to $\mu$G strength.
+The origin of this seed field, however, is still under debate.
+It has been theorised that the seed magnetic field can be of cosmological origin \cite{pmfrev}.
+The coherence required in order not to destabilise the galactic dynamo action is attained if the magnetic field is produced during inflation through particle production.
 This is possible, however, only if the conformality of electromagnetism is violated during inflation.
 Since the pioneering work in Ref.~\cite{TW}, a number of mechanisms have been suggested to this end \cite{mine,pmfinf,gaugekin}.
-Other mechanisms generate magnetic fields with superhorizon correlations at the end of inflation \cite{pmfpreh}.
-In general, successful mechanisms manage to generate a superhorizon spectrum of photon perturbations giving rise to a superhorizon spectrum of magnetic fields.
+Successful mechanisms manage to generate a superhorizon spectrum of photon perturbations giving rise to a superhorizon spectrum of magnetic fields. \footnote{Despite what is assumed in Ref.~\cite{mukh}, vector field backreaction does not spoil inflation but instead it can lead to a new inflationary attractor \cite{attr}, where steep inflation is allowed and the $\eta$-problem is overcome \cite{jack} (see also Ref.~\cite{sodarev} and references within).}